-Situated on the south-western tip of Africa, the Western Cape with its wide beaches and breathtaking scenery, complemented by a rich variety of cultures, historical landmarks, world-class restaurants and entertainment, is a world-famous tourist destination.
+Situated on the south-western tip of Africa, the Western Cape with its wide beaches and breath-taking scenery, complemented by a rich variety of cultures, historical landmarks, world-class restaurants and entertainment, is a worldfamous tourist destination.
+Table Mountain, the Cape winelands, Robben Island

-Table Mountain, the Cape winelands, Robben Island and the Kirstenbsch Botanical Gardens are among the province's most popular tourist attractions.
+Official Guide to SOUTH AFRICA 2021/22 and the Kirstenbosch Botanical Gardens are among the province's most popular tourist attractions.